 - Actual or attempted rape or sexual assault.

-- Unwanted pressure for sexual favours.
+- Unwanted pressure for sexual favors.

 - Unwanted deliberate touching, leaning over, cornering, or pinching.